kaapana/kaapana/docs/source/development_guide/general_dev_guide.rst

 * You have two options to upload images to the platform

-   * Using that Data Upload: Create a zip file of images that end with .dcm and upload the images via drag&drop on the landing page in the section "Data upload"
+   * Using Data Upload: Create a zip file of images that end with .dcm and upload the images via drag&drop on the landing page in the section "Data upload"

    * Send images with dcmtk e.g.: